NitorCreations/nitor-deploy-tools/docs/index.md

 ## What it is

-nitor-deploy-tools works by defining _Amazon Machine Instances_, _Docker containers_ and
+nitor-deploy-tools works by defining _Amazon Machine Images_, _Docker containers_ and
 deploying _[CloudFormation](https://aws.amazon.com/cloudformation/) stacks_ of resources.

 To use nitor-deploy-tools you need to set up a _project repository_ that